 Smart-pdp-nonprod2

-Understanding of technical architecture of the application - Physical & Logical Architecture

-Knowledge of application design and workflow details

-Technical details of batch/ scheduled jobs running on the application

-Understand and capture the items to be monitored and operational tasks to be performed on regular basis

-Understand the installation procedures and system configuration information (wherever applicable)

-Detailed understanding of enhancements and modifications done on the standard application

-Code Walkthroughs / coding standards / Solution Walkthroughs

-Understanding of technical debt

-Any other important area covered as part of KT

 Content models and Content types

 Topics to be covered based on KT provided by incumbent team.
 (Mark "Not Applicable" if no KT provided on the area)

 A content model in Contentful defines the structure of content by specifying the various content types and their relationships.